halfer/cd-demo-container/README.md

 Generate an [access token in GitLab](https://gitlab.com/profile/personal_access_tokens) with the "api" permission.
 I believe that's the only permission with write access, and unfortunately is not per-project.
-If you have high-value projects in GitLab, consider using a expiry period, e.g. in a month or two.
+If you have high-value projects in GitLab, consider using a shorter expiry period, e.g. in a month or two.

 Then store the generated token somewhere safe, such as a password keeper.
 Finally, get a remote shell on the deployment target and enter the token in response to a